sddpltwanqiu/Tree_planting_potential/README.md

 ## Installation

 To use the code in this repository, clone the repository and install the required dependencies.
+To run the scripts in this project, ensure your environment meets the following requirements:
+Python version 3.7.3 or higher
+PyTorch version 1.0.0 or higher
 ```bash
 git clone https://github.com/sddpltwanqiu/Tree_planting_potential.git
 cd Tree_planting_potential